labgrid-project/labgrid/doc/configuration.rst

 The example uses a mosquitto server at "this.is.an.example.host.com" and has the topics setup for a tasmota power port that has the ID 575A2B.

+Arguments:
   - host (str): hostname of the MQTT server
   - status_topic (str): topic that signals the current status as "ON" or "OFF"
   - power_topic (str): topic that allows switching the status between "ON" and "OFF"
   - avail_topic (str): topic that signals the availability of the Tasmota power outlet

 Used by:
   - `TasmotaPowerDriver`_